lucas-clemente/goldfish/README.md

 [Download](https://github.com/lucas-clemente/goldfish/releases)

-A bring-your-own-editor personal wiki / notes blend powered by markdown and git.
+A personal wiki / notes blend powered by markdown and git.

 Inspired by Evernote and gollum.